dominicstop/react-native-ios-navigator/README.md

 <br>

-The second way to get the navigation object is via context:
+The second way to get the navigation object is via using context:

 ```jsx
 // 1.
 For convenience, there's a pre-built hook to get the navigation object